wolfpackthatcodes/vite-typescript-package-toolkit/README.md

 - TypeScript
 - ESLint
 - Prettier
+- GitHub Actions
+- Docker

 ## Disclaimer

+> [!IMPORTANT]
-The Docker Compose file included in this repository was configured for local environments.
+> The Docker Compose file included in this repository was configured for local environments.
 Do not deploy the Docker Compose file in production environments.

 ## Getting Started

-This repository uses [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com/) or [Docker](https://www.docker.com/).
+This repository requires the use of [Node.js](https://nodejs.org) and a Node.js package manager e.g. [Yarn](https://yarnpkg.com/) or alternately, you can use [Docker](https://www.docker.com/).
 You will need to make sure your system meets the following prerequisites:

 - Node >= 18.0.0
 - Docker Engine >= 20.10.00

+---

+#### Download Repository

 There are a few ways to start using this repository.
 You can begin by following any of the steps: